opendocsg/slw-judgments-backfill/2004_SGHC_199/report.md

 **Principles of revision**

 14     The High Court’s revisionary powers are conferred by s 23 of the Supreme Court of Judicature Act (Cap 322, 1999 Rev Ed) (“SCJA”) and s 268 of the Criminal Procedure Code (Cap 68, 1985 Rev Ed) (“CPC”).
 It is established law that such powers of revision are discretionary and must be exercised sparingly.
 The test laid down by the courts is whether the failure to exercise revisionary powers will result in serious injustice being done.
 No precise definition of what constitutes serious injustice is possible.
-However, it must generally be shown that there was something palpably wrong in the decision by the court below, which strikes at its basis as an exercise of judicial power: see _Ang Poh Chuan v PP_ [1996] 1 SLR 326, followed in _Magnum Finance Bhd v PP_ [1996] 2 SLR 523 and _Credit_
+However, it must generally be shown that there was something palpably wrong in the decision by the court below, which strikes at its basis as an exercise of judicial power: see _Ang Poh Chuan v PP_ <span class="citation">[1996] 1 SLR 326</span>, followed in _Magnum Finance Bhd v PP_ <span class="citation">[1996] 2 SLR 523</span> and _Credit_

-_Corporation (M) Bhd v PP_ [2000] 3 SLR 762.
+_Corporation (M) Bhd v PP_ <span class="citation">[2000] 3 SLR 762</span>.

 **Whether the trial court should have exercised its discretion to forfeit**